-PowerPlay's tracking algorithm relies on individual feature detectors to identify the features described in §3, including power steps, spikes, growth/decay, bounded oscillations, and stable min-max oscillations.
-We detail each of these feature detectors below.
+PowerPlay's tracking algorithm relies on individual feature detectors to identify the features described in Section 3, including power steps, spikes, growth/decay, bounded oscillations, and stable min-max oscillations.
+As with other similar types of analyses, feature detectors first transform raw power readings into a series of changes in power, or power deltas, e.g., +50W, -30W, +25W, and so on, before processing them.
+PowerPlay associates each power delta with one and only one feature from a single load, removing it from further consideration by other feature detectors.
+We detail each of our feature detectors below.